One month, you’re working out like a boss. The next, you feel like you’ve hit a wall — literally.

 What about other common exercise injuries like shin splints?
 Well, those can be easily prevented by simple stretching.

-“When you’re running, you're overloading the soleus (calf) muscle group,” Liem says.
+“When you’re running, you’re overloading the soleus, or calf muscle group,” Liem says.
 “You’re repetitively flexing and extending the foot, but if you have tight calf muscles, it’s like pulling on a tight rubber band.”

-Liem suggests stretching each muscle group for 30 seconds at a time and repeating for a total of eight rounds.
+Liem suggests stretching each muscle group for 30 seconds and repeating for eight rounds.
 Even better, stretch after a short warm-up jog.

 “Stretching a warm muscle is better than stretching a cold muscle just so you can get your blood flowing a bit,” he notes.